Salix cinerea

 Salix cinerea (common sallow, grey sallow, grey willow, grey-leaved sallow, large grey willow, pussy willow, rusty sallow) is a species of willow native to Europe and western Asia.

 The plant provides a great deal of nectar for pollinators.
 It was rated in the top 10, with a ranking of second place, for most nectar production (nectar per unit cover per year) in a UK plants survey conducted by the AgriLand project which is supported by the UK Insect Pollinators Initiative.

-Plant
+Description

-It is a deciduous shrub or small tree growing 4–15 metres (13–50 ft) tall.
+It is a deciduous shrub or small tree growing 4–10 metres (13–30 ft) tall.
 The leaves are spirally arranged, 2–9 cm (1–3 1/2 in) long and 1–3 cm (1/2–1 1/2 in) broad (exceptionally up to 16 cm long and 5 cm broad), green above, hairy below, with a crenate margin.
 The flowers are produced in early spring in catkins 2–5 cm long; it is dioecious with male and female catkins on separate plants.
 The male catkins are silvery at first, turning yellow when the pollen is released; the female catkins are greenish grey, maturing in early summer to release the numerous tiny seeds embedded in white cottony down which assists wind dispersal.